planetmint/planetmint/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-node-as-processes.md

 There are two crucial dependencies required to start a local node:

-- MongoDB
+- Tarantool
 - Tendermint

 and of course you also need to install Planetmint Sever from the local code you just developed.

-## Install and Run MongoDB
+## Install and Run Tarantool

-MongoDB can be easily installed, just refer to their [installation documentation](https://docs.mongodb.com/manual/installation/) for your distro.
+Tarantool can be easily installed, just refer to their [installation documentation](https://www.tarantool.io/en/download/os-installation/ubuntu/) for your distro.
-We know MongoDB 3.4 and 3.6 work with Planetmint.
+We know Tarantool 2.8 work with Planetmint.
-After the installation of MongoDB is complete, run MongoDB using `sudo mongod`
+After the installation of Tarantool is complete, run Tarantool using `tarantool` and to create a listener `box.cfg{listen=3301}` in cli of Tarantool.

 ## Install and Run Tendermint